HTTP-RPC/Lima/README.md

 Although the two examples produce identical results, the first version is much more concise and easier to read.

+Lima's initializers also support callbacks that can be used to further customize the instantiated views.
+Initializer callbacks are discussed in more detail [later](#initializer-callbacks).

 ## LMLayoutView
 `LMLayoutView` is the base class for all layout views in Lima.
 Among other things, it provides the following initializer, which is used to establish the view's layout margins: